 The Palacio is a good base to explore the rest of the small town of Sanlucar where its churches, plazas and coastal views are all magnificent.
 The seafood restaurants here are also top notch as is the wine to accompany a meal of fresh fish or squid - sherry.

 The native Bodegas Hidalgos produces one of the most refreshing sherries coming out of the region.
 Called La Gitana (the gypsy), their trademark sherry begins its journey to the bottle in the foothills outside the town center.
 Here the famous palomino grape grows and thrives in the chalky soil of Sanlucar.
-The grape juice is stored and fortified in the vats here and then brought to the bodega in town for further fermentation.
+The grape juice is stored and fortified in the vats here and then brought to the bodega in town for further fe

 Not all bodegas are organized for tours but if you know someone from the inside - take advantage and book a visit.
 Sherry gets its distinct flavor from micro climatic conditions like humidity so a tour of the insides of a bodega will tell you a lot about the quality of the sherry made there.
 In the Bodegas Hidalgos, large windows, damp soil and high ceilings allow the sea breeze to wash over and linger in the cellar to form the all-important mold that is critical in the solera or sherry making process.